Memetic Self-replicating Swarm

 Also known as Persuasive, Evangelical or Campaigning Swarm.

-Examples Most expansive or persuasive human empires can be loosely classed as biont (or hybrid) memetic swarms: examples from Old Earth include American Cultural Imperialism (MacDonalds in China, etc. etc.) in late 20th and early 21st century, Christian missionaries in Africa or India or Pakistan, Islamic missionaries in Africa or SE Asia, and Terragen empires such as Cygexba, The Negentropy Alliance and the Solar Dominion.
+Examples Most expansive or persuasive human empires can be loosely classed as biont (or hybrid) memetic swarms: examples from Old Earth include American Cultural Imperialism (McDonald's in China, etc.) in late 20th and early 21st century, Christian missionaries in Africa or India or Pakistan, Islamic missionaries in Africa or SE Asia, and Terragen empires such as Cygexba, The Negentropy Alliance and the Solar Dominion.
 Aioid examples include The Emple-dok-cetics, the Metasoft Version Tree (including operating system).

 - Aggressive Self-replicating Swarm